11 May 2018 | Written by Louis Tully

 Before you begin looking into ways to invest your money, you should stop and think of the ways you should be investing in yourself.
 Investing in one’s self is the single best and most important investment you can make.
 People who fail to set their sights on diet, exercise, learning and creating are robbing themselves of a life that not only feels good, but is ultimately satisfying.
-If an installment loan is the only thing keeping your finances afloat, you may want to rethink how you’re investing in yourself now so you can acquire the skills to grow your finances in the future.
+If an installment loans is the only thing keeping your finances afloat, you may want to rethink how you’re investing in yourself now so you can acquire the skills to grow your finances in the future.
 If you want to enjoy life to the fullest and be the best possible version of yourself you can be, it is critical that you begin investing in your own life.

 Your skillset is one of the most important resources you have at your disposal.
 It’s your specific knowledge and abilities that separate you from the rest of the pack.
 You might believe that this type of expertise can only come from a place of higher education, but in fact, you can expand your body of knowledge just about anywhere.
 Investing in your skillset is merely the act of expanding your own knowledge and experience base, which can come from reading a book, spending time with a mentor, attending a conference or even pursuing your own personal interests.
 The key is to figure out what grabs and holds your interest and focus your efforts on learning as much as you can about it.
 It could be selling, woodworking, designing, programming, drawing, storytelling, etc. Learn about it, read about it, practice it and most importantly, find someone who can be your mentor.